mnevers/Scripts/README.md

 The rest of serialization occurs through Unity's PlayerPrefs in the registry with headers of 1, 2 or 3 according to current save.

 # CurrencyManager.cs
-This scrip was created for one of my role-playing game projects.
+This script was created for one of my role-playing game projects.
 CurrencyManager.cs will be used to add and remove currency between bank and player inventory.